 BURN-OUT.
 Exhaustion on a Planetary Scale

 The theme addresses the unrelenting pressure and divisive, even exploitative, climates under which bodies are exhausted.
-To burn-out is to stall, break, or become otherwise unusable.
-In other words processes, procedures and participation simply stop working.
-Yet, burnout could also be a generative point of departure - an opportunity to break open, promote action and catalyse change towards new structures and relations.
+To 'burn out' means to stall, break, or become otherwise unusable.
+In other words, processes, procedures and participation simply stop working.
+Yet, burn-out could also be a generative point of departure - an opportunity to break open, promote action and catalyse change towards new structures and relations.

 Fostering open-ended and undetermined modes of practice, and refusing universal claims, the initiative called for imaginaries, epistemologies, spatial relations, and forms of action that enhance and sustain care for collective, more-than-human bodies, and to consider how design, architecture and digital culture could support multi-species cohabitation.

 The Call also encouraged applicants to propose projects that challenge the ongoing activities of Het Nieuwe Instituut — and in particular its Research Department, which is committed to embracing and putting into practice these ideas and paradigms in its daily activities.
 This could involve a different labour ethos, new forms of engagement, and strategies for internal and external collaboration that are not dependent on exploitative, extractive, and discriminatory technologies and economies.